-- Are there additional resources being used that are not reflected in the "inputs" column? - Do the activities listed represent your understanding of what is being carried out? - Are there any activities or goals related to equity in the logic model? - Are the participants you listed the people you believe to be reached through the activities? - Are the outcomes what you expect to see as a result?
-Are the outcomes reasonable to expect given the level of investment and activities? - Have you thought through and incorporated different outcomes for different groups of people being served (if that is appropriate)?
+- Are there additional resources being used that are not reflected in the "inputs" column? - Do the activities listed represent your understanding of what is being carried out? - Are the participants you listed the people you believe to be reached through the activities? - Are the outcomes what you expect to see as a result?
+Are the outcomes reasonable to expect given the level of investment and activities?